 - Ibuprofen and/or Acetaminophen

-It’s always good to have a little bit of cash on hand or even a credit card.
-You might run out of water or want some ice cream to cool down.
-You never know what kind of impulse buys you’ll want to make or situations that pop up!
-Another pro tip: bring a plastic grocery bag or trash bag for wet clothes, towels and toys.
-This will help keep the rest of your items dry and sand-free!
+It’s always good to have a little cash on hand, or even a credit card.
+You might run out of water or want to buy some ice cream to cool down.
+You never know what kind of impulse buys you’ll want to make or situations will pop up!
+Another pro tip: Bring a plastic grocery bag or trash bag for wet clothes, towels, and toys.
+This will help keep the rest of your items dry and sand free!

 - Cash or credit card

 Now that you have everything on your beach packing checklist, get out there and enjoy the fun, sun, and sand.
 Happy beaching!